Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 #### Interceptors configuration

-To configure interceptors use sample files `./config/intercept/interceptorsC.properties` (for consumer) and `./config/intercept/interceptorsP.properties` (for producer).
+To configure interceptors use sample files `./config/intercept/interceptorsC.properties` (for consumer) and `./config/intercept/interceptorsP.properties` (for a producer).
 Configuration properties are:
 * `metrics.report.period` - period (in seconds) of Kafka interceptors (and JMX) collected metrics reporting to dedicated Kafka topic.
 Default value - `30`.
-* `metrics.report.delay` - delay (in seconds) before first metrics reporting is invoked.
+* `metrics.report.delay` - delay (in seconds) before first metrics reporting will invoke.
 If not defined, it is equal to `metrics.report.period`.
-* `messages.tracer.trace` - messages tracing options, allowing to enable/disable tracing of all, none or desired set of message producer/consumer intercepted operations:
+* `messages.tracer.trace` - messages tracing options, allows enabling/disabling trace of all, none or set of message producer/consumer intercepted operations:
     * `send` - producer send operation
     * `ack` - producer acknowledge operation
     * `consume` - consumer consume operation